tuckerweibell/recipe/src/unreleased.md

 #### Dependency upgrades

+- Remove unused `babel-core` dev dependency.
+We're using babel 7 (and @babel/core), so `babel-core` is no longer being used.

 #### Development workflow

 - Created a lint plugin for recipe (`@ezcater/eslint-plugin-recipe`) for using static analysis to track Recipe usage in downstream applications.